Questions about statistics

 Impression statistics and clicks on keywords might not be shown if you:

 All statistical data is saved and reset to previous values when impressions resume.

-On the campaign page, statistics are shown only for search queries which contain keywords set by you, without taking synonyms into account.
-Statistical reports show clicks for keywords, including search queries that contain synonyms.
+On the campaign page, statistics are shown only for the search queries with the keywords you set, without semantic matching.
+Statistical reports show clicks including queries that semantically match the keyword.

 By default, statistics for the entire period of your ad campaign on search and in ad networks are shown in the report.
 This factor also affects the difference in click data.
 You can configure which time period you want to get a report for.

 Why do I see different totals for funds spent in the Yandex.Direct interface and in the API?

 When statistics appear in the interface, as well as when calculating totals, the sum total of funds spent is rounded to two decimal places.
 Depending on whether you are viewing the general or detailed statistics, the values are rounded off either before or after they are added together.
 The total in the API statistics is not rounded off.
 This may result in slightly different total amounts.